Possession and acquisition licence: Obtaining/applying

 A possession and acquisition licence is a licence that allows individuals in Canada to possess and acquire firearms as well as ammunition.
-Licences are typically valid for five years and must be renewed prior to expiry to maintain all classes.
-If an individual possessing a PAL is convicted of certain offences, a PAL can be revoked.
-If an individual does not renew their PAL prior to its expiration date or if they have their PAL revoked, they must legally dispose of any firearms in their possession.
+Licences are typically valid for five years and must be renewed prior to expiry to maintain the licensed classes.
+If a person possessing a PAL is convicted of certain offences, the PAL can be revoked.
+If a person does not renew their PAL prior to its expiration date or if they have their PAL revoked, they must legally dispose of any firearms in their possession.
 A licence for prohibited firearms can be issued to qualifying businesses, and very rarely to individuals (firearms they own, as the gun laws changed over time.)
 Previous convictions for serious violent, drug or weapons offences almost invariably result in the denial of the application.

 A PAL is generally obtained in the following three steps: